-While per appearance auctions may provide a simple, transparent, and potentially effective solution, it is important to note that this solution is not necessarily optimal.
+While per appearance choice screen auctions may provide a simple, transparent, and potentially effective tool in the regulatory toolbox, it is important to note that this solution is not necessarily optimal.
 To judge the optimality of this (or any other) solution, one would need, at a minimum, to explicitly specify the regulator's objective function.
 Moreover, even holding the overall auction format fixed, there are parameters of its implementation that will have an impact on its overall effectiveness and thus need to be chosen appropriately.
-E.g., one would need to decide how many options to show on the choice screen, how often to show the choice screen to the users (just once when the phone is purchased? with every major update of the operating system? at some regular intervals?), and how often to conduct these auctions (a higher frequency would give more opportunities to the bidders to adjust their bids).
+E.g., one would need to decide how many options to show on the choice screen, how often to show the choice screen to the users, and how often to conduct these auctions.
+And going beyond just the design of a particular choice screen auction, there is a question of how common they should be.
+E.g., many apps from Apple and Google come pre-installed on iOS and Android platforms, respectively, and in principle, each one could have a choice screen to give a level playing field to the competitors.
+But having to go through a choice screen for every single one of them may lead to a poor experience for end users, substantially reducing consumer utility, which gives rise to the question of how to determine the circumstances and cases to which choice screen auctions should be applied, without overwhelming the end users.
 I leave the analysis of these questions to future research.

 Choice screen auctions can be a powerful tool for leveling the playing field in the now widespread settings in which a dominant platform offers a product that is competing with several others.
 More generally, the tools of market design can be useful for constructing elegant and effective regulatory solutions for the increasingly complex and interconnected digital economy.
-When deploying such solutions, it is important to analyze the equilibrium properties of the resulting systems on a detailed level.
+Having said that, when deploying such solutions, it is important to analyze the equilibrium properties of the resulting systems on a detailed level.
 Seemingly minor details can have major effects on the outcomes.
+And the case of Android Choice Screen Auctions serves as a cautionary tale: getting these details wrong can undermine the entire mechanism.